NikolaosPapas/aisd-wde-03-styling-a-form/README.md

 This activity is meant to be done solo.

-## Just an example of what you could build
+## Here’s an example of what you could create.

 ![Screenshot of the finished webpage](./assets/images/example.png)